 How do you cash in a burial policy?

 You can cash in a burial policy by contacting the insurance company and requesting a surrender form.
-Once you have submitted the form, the insurance company will send you a check for the cash value of your policy.
+Once you have submitted the form, the insurance company will send you a check for your policy’s cash value.

 What happens if you don’t use all of the money from your burial policy?

-If you have money left over from your burial policy, it will go to your beneficiaries.
+Your burial policy will go to your beneficiaries if you have money left over.
 They can use the money for anything they want.

 What type of insurance policy pays for funeral and burial costs?

-A whole life insurance policy that has a small death benefit for funeral and “final expense” costs is called final expense insurance.
+A whole life insurance policy with a small death benefit for funeral and “final expense” costs is called final expense insurance.
 There is no difference between burial and final expense insurance.

-Yes, you can get insurance on your parents up to age 85.
+Yes, you can get insurance for your parents up to age 85.
 This type of policy is called a third-party policy.

-Can I get burial insurance on my parents without them knowing?
+Can I get burial insurance for my parents without them knowing?

-No, you cannot get insurance on your parents without them knowing.
-The insurance company will require that they sign the policy application and give their consent to have you as the beneficiary.
+No, you cannot get insurance for your parents without them knowing.
+The insurance company will require that they sign the policy application and consent to have you as the beneficiary.

 What is the best age to buy burial insurance?

-The best age to buy coverage is between the ages of 50 and 60.
+The best age to buy coverage is between 50 and 60.
 This is because most people start to think about their funeral and final expenses as they get older.